yhayat1/python-labs/Cloud-Automation/GCP/LAB04-Cloud-Functions-Deployment/README.md

 # GCP LAB04 - Automate Cloud Functions Deployment with Python

-In this lab, you’ll learn how to deploy a Google Cloud Function using Python and the `google-cloud-functions` API.
-Serverless functions enable you to run event-driven code without managing infrastructure.
+In this lab, you'll learn how to programmatically deploy Google Cloud Functions using Python.
+You'll work with both the Google Cloud Functions API and the gcloud CLI to implement serverless functions that respond to HTTP triggers.

 ---

 ## 🎯 Objectives

 By the end of this lab, you will:
-- Package and deploy a cloud function using Python
+- Package and deploy a Cloud Function using Python
-- Configure runtime, trigger, and entry point
+- Configure function runtime, trigger settings, and entry points
+- Compare API-based deployment with gcloud CLI deployment
-- Test deployment by calling the function
+- Test and validate your deployed function
+- Understand basic serverless concepts in GCP

 ---

 ## 🧰 Prerequisites

-- GCP project and billing enabled
+- Google Cloud account with an active project
-- Cloud Functions API enabled
+- Cloud Functions API enabled in your project
-- Python 3.8+ installed
-- Service account with Cloud Functions Developer role
+- Service account with Cloud Functions Developer role (roles/cloudfunctions.developer)
+- Service account key file (JSON) downloaded to your local machine
+- Python 3.8 or higher installed
+- gcloud CLI installed (for CLI deployment option)

 ---